aminakur/TAD-fusion-score-all-genomes/README.md

        -w        The window length (a number of bins) around the deletion to calculate the TAD-fusion score -d        The delta value threshold to consider if a bin pair is interacted or not.
        -o        The output file, the file format has four columns where the last one is the TAD-fusion score
+     NEW IN THIS FORK
+       -chr      The maximum number of chromosomes in the model directory.
+The default number is 23.

 ##### Option 2: From a new Hi-C dataset

 1. Fit the model with Hi-C data